boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **Padre**: And I'm guessing those ALIs get very interested in anyone who seems too curious about those groups.
 >
-> **Gunslinger\#MONOLITH**: We don't know, because we can't see their code.
+> **Gunslinger\#MONOLITH**: We don't know, their code is also secret.
 > But that's likely.

 So far, despite their goals, their numbers remain relatively small; the entire collective numbers slightly more than 140,000 people (as nearly as can be determined).

 ### Technology, Research, and Safe Seed AI

-The Skywards Cooperative also maintains a number of working-groups running research projects.
+The Skyward Collective also maintains a number of working-groups running research projects.
 (And somewhat at odds with the society's resource-spare hedonistic norms, some of these working-groups are fairly well resourced.)

-The Cooperative engages in research in automation and ALI development, the better to operate their society in the near-total absence of human labor; and in organic and nano-tissue construction materials for general use.
+The Collective engages in research in automation and ALI development, the better to operate their society in the near-total absence of human labor; and in organic and nano-tissue construction materials for general use.

 Very unusually, they are advocates for the development of safe super-intelligence and seed intelligence.
 The founders argued — and the collective generally accepts — that the development of these technologies is inevitable, that their potential is enormous — even fundamentally transformative, for both individuals and society — and that it can be done safely and equitably.